-Summary of St Norbert: Born in the Rhineland (Germany) about 1080; died at Magdeburg on this day in 1134.
+Summary of St Norbert, bishop: Born in the Rhineland (Germany) about 1080; died at Magdeburg on this day in 1134.
 A cleric in minor orders, he converted from a comfortable life in 1115, was ordained to the presbyterate, and took up a life of poverty.
 Founded a community of canons at Prémontré (France), austere in discipline and active in pastoral ministry.
 Later, as archbishop of Magdeburg, he resisted the alienation of Church property.
 Noted for his zealous reform of clerical life and for the example of his attachment to the values of the gospel.

 The image is of a commemorative postage stamp depicting St Norbert, who was the founder of the canons of Prémontré, and an indefatigable campaigner against heresy, schism and corruption in the Church.
 Patrick Duffy traces St Norbert’s life.

 Born 1080 at Xanten in Lorraine, France, on the east bank of the Rhine, Norbert belonged to a noble family related to the Emperor, and worked at the Emperor’s court.
 Although he became a subdeacon and was canon at 30, he lived quite a worldly and pleasure-filled life until a violent thunderstorm led to his conversion.
 Influenced by the Benedictine monks of Siegburg, he renounced wealth for poverty, and was ordained a priest in 1115.